rainerweinberger/utils/README.md

 # utils
-python library for all kinds of useful stuff
+python library for all kind of useful stuff